Lent & Easter

 Easter Egg Hunt

-Join in the fun of an Easter Egg Hunt immediately following worship on Easter Sunday, April 9.
+Join in the fun of an Easter Egg Hunt immediately following worship on Easter Sunday.
 All children in 5th grade and under are invited to participate.
 The hunt will take place in the children’s classrooms on the second floor.
-Want to make a candy donation for our Easter Egg Hunt?
-Drop off small, individually wrapped candies to the church office by March 31.

 Lent & Easter FAQ's